Allergic bronchopulmonary aspergillosis: Radiological investigation

 Consolidation and mucoid impaction are the most commonly described radiological features described in ABPA literature, though much of the evidence for consolidation comes from before the development of computed tomography (CT) scans.
-Tramline shadowing, finger-in-glove opacities and 'toothpaste shadows' are also prevalent findings.
+Tramline shadowing, finger-in-glove opacities, and 'toothpaste shadows' are also prevalent findings.

-When utilising high-resolution CT scans, there can be a better assessment of the distribution and pattern of bronchiectasis within the lungs, and hence this is the tool of choice in the radiological diagnosis of ABPA.
-Central (confined to medial two-thirds of the medial half of the lung) bronchiectasis that peripherally tapers bronchi is considered a requirement for ABPA pathophysiology, though in up to 43% of cases there is a considerable extension to the periphery of the lung.
+When using high-resolution CT scans, there can be a better assessment of the distribution and pattern of bronchiectasis within the lungs, and hence this is the tool of choice in the radiological diagnosis of ABPA.
+Central (confined to medial two-thirds of the medial half of the lung) bronchiectasis that peripherally tapers bronchi is considered a requirement for ABPA pathophysiology, though in up to 43% of cases, there is a considerable extension to the periphery of the lung.

 Mucoid impaction of the upper and lower airways is a common finding.
 Plugs are hypodense but appear on CT with high attenuation (over 70 Hounsfield units) in up to 20% of patients.
 Where present it is a strong diagnostic factor of ABPA and distinguishes symptoms from other causes of bronchiectasis.

-CT scans may more rarely reveal mosaic-appearance attenuation, centrilobular lung nodules, tree-in-bud opacities and pleuropulmonary fibrosis (a finding consistent with CPA, a disease with ABPA as a known precursor).
+CT scans may more rarely reveal mosaic-appearance attenuation, centrilobular lung nodules, tree-in-bud opacities, and pleuropulmonary fibrosis (a finding consistent with CPA, a disease with ABPA as a known precursor).
 Rarely other manifestations can be seen on CT scans, including military nodular opacities, perihilar opacities (that mimic hilar lymphadenopathy), pleural effusions and pulmonary masses.
 Cavitation and aspergilloma are rarer findings, not exceeding 20% of patients, and likely represent a shift from ABPA to CPA if accompanied by pleural thickening or fibrocavitary disease.